If we live by the Spirit, let us also walk by the Spirit. Galatians 5:25

 3 who sharpen their tongue like a sword,

-and aim their arrows, deadly words,
+and aim the arrows of deadly words,

-4 to shoot innocent men from ambushes.
+4 to shoot the innocent from secret places.

-They shoot at him suddenly and fearlessly.
+They shoot at him without warning or fear.

 5 They encourage themselves in evil plans.